m--isometric composition operators on directed graphs with one circuit: Introduction

-The paper is devoted to investigation of different classes of $m$--isometric operators, which might be more rich in interesting examples than unilateral and bilateral weighted shifts.
-Therefore, it is natural to begin with more complicated operators such as weighted shifts on directed trees with one branching vertex, however, as we prove in Theorem~\ref{thm:tree-m-iso}, $m$--isometric operators in this class are only the unilateral and bilateral weighted shifts.
-This was an inspiration to study composition operators on one-circuit directed graphs.
-This class was introduced and used in \cite[Section 3]{B-J-J-S-2017} in connection with study of unbounded subnormality.
+The paper is devoted to investigation of classes of $m$--isometric operators, which are more rich in examples than the classes of unilateral and bilateral weighted shifts.
+We focus on the class of composition operators on directed graph with one circuit.
+It was used in \cite[Section 3]{B-J-J-S-2017} in connection with the study of unbounded subnormality.
+Its weighted counterpart appeared much earlier in \cite{carlson-1990}.
 Moreover, these composition operators have been very popular lately.
 For example, Anand, Chavan and Trivedi utilized weighted composition operators of this type to provide an interesting example of analytic $3$--isometric cyclic operator without the wandering subspace property (see \cite[Example 3.1]{A-C-T-2018}).
 Although, the operators belonging to this class can be, in general, unbounded and densely defined, we restrict ourselves to their subclass containing only bounded operators.
-They are somewhat related to the aforementioned weighted shifts on directed threes as both classes are weighted composition operators or composition operators defined on a directed graph with one branching vertex.

-As shown in the paper, the class of $m$--isometric composition operators on a directed graph with one circuit is rich in strict $m$--isometric operators for $m\ge 2$.
-Surprisingly, it turns out that the only completely hyperexpansive composition operators on one-circuit directed graph are $2$--isometries (see Corollary~\ref{cor:complete-hyperex}).
-This phenomenon is a consequence of the fact that, in particular, $2$--expansivity implies $2$--isometricity within this class.
+As shown in the paper, the class of $m$--isometric composition operators on directed graphs with one circuit is rich in strict $m$--isometries for $m\ge 2$.
+Surprisingly, it turns out that the only completely hyperexpansive composition operators in this class are $2$--isometric (see Corollary~\ref{cor:complete-hyperex}).
+This phenomenon is a consequence of the fact that, in particular, $2$--expansiveness implies $2$--isometricity within this class.
 It is worth to mention that $3$--isometries have been very popular recently (see e.g. \cite{A-C-T-2018,B-B-M-P-2019,MC-R-2015}).
-Except for already mentioned results in \cite{A-C-T-2018}, these operators was, for instance, utilized by Berm\'udez et al. as examples to shed some light on relations of some ergodic and dynamical properties of $m$--isometric operators (see \cite{B-B-M-P-2019} for more details).
-That is why we provide an explicit description of $3$--isometric composition operators defined on a directed graph with one circuit that involves real polynomials in one variable (see Theorem~\ref{th:characterization_3_isom}).
+Except for already mentioned results in \cite{A-C-T-2018}, these operators were, for instance, utilized by Berm\'udez et al. as examples to shed some light on relations of certain ergodic and dynamical properties of $m$--isometric operators (see \cite{B-B-M-P-2019} for more details).
+That is why we provide an explicit description of $3$--isometric composition operators on directed graphs with one circuit that involves real polynomials in one variable (see Theorem~\ref{th:characterization_3_isom}).